yurrriq/iris-floss/README.md

 Will set Color temperature to **5000K** and Brightness to **90%**

-With love for all people who use Linux,
+Specially for all all people who like Linux.

+With love,

 Daniel :)

 http://iristech.co